UofG-CSP3/morion/README.md

 ### Installation

 1. Clone the repository into your system, then run `pip install .` on the top level directory, where setup.py is located.
+2. Create a working directory for your project, you can create this anywhere on your machine.
-2. In the python commandline, run
+3. In the python commandline in your project working directory, run
 ```python
   from morion import setup
   setup()
 ```
-3. You will be asked for a connection to a mongoDB.
+4. You will be asked for a connection to a mongoDB.
-4. Done!
-You are now connected to the database and can run morion methods from your python shell.
+5. You can choose to create a `config.ini` file which morion will use from now on to automatically connect to your database.

 <p align="right">(<a href="#top">back to top</a>)</p>